AAPI Heritage Month Marketing Campaign Ideas for 2023

-A pandemic began in 2020, which may have impeded any plans you had for the year, but it’s always important to look at the bright side and make light of the things you might have experienced.
-2020 may not have gone the way any of us expected or hoped to, but it never makes it okay to target Asian Americans or Pacific Islanders (AAPI).
-The recent murders of 6 Asian-American women in Georgia are a testament that the United States is dealing with two viruses: Covid-19 and racism.
+We’re coming out of a pandemic that has likely impacted you one way or another, but it’s always important to look at the bright side and make light of the things you might have experienced.
+The past few years may not have gone the way any of us expected or hoped to, but it never makes it okay to target Asian Americans or Pacific Islanders (AAPI).
+Hate crimes against Asian Americans are a testament that the United States is dealing with two viruses: Covid-19 and racism.
 You and your business or nonprofit can drive positive change with educational and inspiring AAPI Heritage Month marketing campaigns this May.
 Continue reading for insights from our marketing team.

 The rhetoric surrounding the Asian community since the beginning of the pandemic has emboldened xenophobic persons across the United States.
 As human beings and as Americans, we have a duty to stand for the AAPI community and act with empathy.
 Hate has no home in our communities, and through our actions, we can make a difference.
 Making a difference can be as simple as launching a meaningful AAPI Heritage Month marketing campaign that shares educational resources with your audiences.